Broker Check

 Investing is a long-term strategy that requires patience, discipline, and a good understanding of financial markets.
 By following

-these steps and principles, you can create a solid investment plan that aligns with your goals and helps you grow your wealth
+these steps and principles, you can create a solid investment plan that aligns with your goals and helps you potentially grow your wealth

 over time.